Teez Tabor: Seattle Seahawks (first stint)

 On September 15, 2022, the Seattle Seahawks signed Tabor off the Falcons practice squad.
 In the 2022 season, Tabor appeared in ten games and made one start for the Seahawks.

 Indianapolis Colts

 On August 14, 2023, Tabor signed with the Indianapolis Colts.
-He was released on August 27, 2023, as part of final roster cuts before the start of the 2023 season.
+He was released by Indianapolis on August 27, as a part of final roster cuts before the start of the regular season.

 Seattle Seahawks (second stint)

-On September 20, 2023, Tabor was signed to the Seahawks practice squad.
-He was released on October 12, 2023.
+On September 20, 2023, Tabor was signed to the Seattle Seahawks' practice squad.
+He was released by Seattle on October 12.

 Houston Roughnecks

 On December 15, 2023, Tabor was signed by the Houston Roughnecks of the XFL.
-The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League merged to create the United Football League (UFL).
+This iteration of the Roughnecks folded when the Houston Gamblers became the new iteration of the Roughnecks after the XFL and USFL merged to create the United Football League (UFL).

 San Antonio Brahmas

-On January 5, 2024, Tabor was drafted by the San Antonio Brahmas during the 2024 UFL dispersal draft.
-He was released on April 23, 2024.
-He was re-signed on May 2.
-He was waived on August 23, 2024.
+On January 5, 2024, Tabor was selected by the San Antonio Brahmas during the 2024 UFL dispersal draft.
+He was released by the Brahmas on April 23.
+Tabor was re-signed on May 2.
+He was waived by San Antonio on August 23.